-Why not celebrate National IPA with one of each of these IPAs, plus an English IPA to honor where they all began.
+Why not celebrate National IPA Day—the first Thursday in August—with one of each of these IPAs, plus an English IPA to honor where they all began.

 *For hop enthusiasts: American hops include, among others, Amarillo, Cascade, Centennial, Chinook, Citra, Columbus, Neomexicanus, Nugget, Simcoe, Tomahawk, Warrior.
 New varieties are always under development.